Should I root my Android phone

 There are Battery Tool, SuperFreezZ, Battery Calibrator, Battery Charge Limit and probably many others.

-They might not require administrative rights for working correctly, but some functionalities are available only with root permissions or work better with root permissions.
+They might not require administrative rights to work correctly, but some functionalities are available only with root permissions or work better with root permissions.

 Notice that some devices might already have some advanced tooling for managing batteries.